What is flexible study?

 No Proof of Payment of Tuition Fees (Bewijs van Betaald Collegegeld) will be issued for another education institution.

 The tuition fees can be paid as a lump sum or in instalments.
-More information about payment method.
+More information about the payment method.

 Deregistration and refund of tuition fees